 - Fine-tune designs with real-world details

-- Keep a record for future problems and wrongful accusations
+- Maintain a record to combat future problems and wrongful accusations

 - Troubleshoot problems

 #2 Microsoft Excel

 I’m a massive Excel fan – I even wrote an article about why it’s awesome for engineers.
 Some ways I use Excel:

 - Write programs for automated problem-solving

 - Handle project budgets and schedules

-So, learn as much as you possibly can about Excel, because you’ll use it A LOT!
+Learn as much as you possibly can about Excel, as you’ll use it a lot!

 #3 LED flashlight

 Purchase a trustworthy, durable, and high-powered rechargeable flashlight.
 Also, smaller is better as long as you don’t compromise on the power output.

 #4 A second monitor